Vitamin Supplements Are Like Vibrators. Why You Don’t Need Vitamin Supplements + a Super Yum Quinoa Salad Recipe

 My first job was at The Silver City Food Co-op, the same small health food store where my mom worked.
 One day I was stocking the rice milk, or maybe it was the coconut date rolls – it was some hippie shit whatever I was stocking.
 My mom was talking with a customer and I overheard the customer ask my mom what vitamins she took because the customer wanted her glow.

 My mom has always been super beautiful with the most amazing skin, so people would often inquire about her beautifying secrets.
 For some reason her answer that day made my electrons go wild.

 That one short answer had a huge impact on my life.
-The connection between the food we choose to put in our body throughout the day and how we feel and even how we look, hit me like a sack of bulgur.
-The light bulb shattered in my head and I have been intrigued ever since.
+The connection between the food that we choose to put in our body throughout the day and how we feel and how we look, hit me like a sack of bulgur.
+The light bulb shattered in my head and I’ve been intrigued ever since.

 From that moment I started to notice people walking right by the organic oranges and organic leafy greens, only to plant themselves directly in front of the bottles of vitamin C and Vitamin K.

 “…I get everything I need from my food.”
 It played through my head over and over and then I thought about what my mom ate.
 It was the same stuff she always fed me.